Stormont’s Commitment to Quality & Safety

 Nothing is more important to us than our patients’ safety.
 We work every day to meet high-quality and safety standards so that you have exceptional care.

 We don’t just measure and evaluate our performance.
 We report it to special monitoring agencies.
 Two of these agencies are The Joint Commission and the Centers for Medicare & Medicaid Services, which evaluate hospitals nationwide.
-We’re compared to both community hospitals and academic medical centers in cities big and small—and we’re proud of how we measure up.
+When compared to both community hospitals and academic medical centers in cities big and small — we’re we’re proud of how we measure up.

-This constant effort to keep improving helps ensure that our community can feel safe when they choose Stormont Vail Hospital or Cotton O’Neil Clinics for health care.
+This constant effort to keep improving helps ensure that our community can feel safe when they choose Stormont Vail Hospital and Cotton O’Neil Clinics for health care.